-Prerequisite: Geometry or Intermediate Algebra
+Grade 10-12 Prerequisite: Geometry or Intermediate Algebra

 Algebra II studies the problems of Algebra I in greater depth and is a more sophisticated treatment of those problems.
 In addition, the concept of function is developed through the use of linear, quadratic, exponential, logarithmic, and radical functions.
-Students will explore the complex number system, matrices, and conic sections.
-This course requires a summer assignment which can be found at http://moodle.svlvaniaschools. org/course/category.php?id=2.
+Critical areas of focus include: polynomials, rational, and radical relationships; modeling with functions; trigonometry; inferences and conclusions from data; and trigonometry of general triangles and trigonometric functions.
 A TI-83 Plus or TI-84 Plus graphing calculator is required.
+Summer work is required for this course.

-3313 HONORS ALGEBRA II
+3313 HONORS ALGEBRA II Year

-Grade 10-11 Credit 1 Year Prerequisite: Honors Geometry and teacher recommendation The emphasis in Honors Algebra II is on application problems involving linear, exponential, logarithmic, quadratic, radical, polynomial, and rational functions.
+Grade 10-11 Prerequisite: Teacher recommendation and Honors Geometry The emphasis in Honors Algebra II is on application problems involving linear, exponential, logarithmic, quadratic, radical, polynomial, and rational functions.
 In addition, sequences and series, analytical geometry, and statistical topics are explored.
 A student should be prepared to move at a rapid pace in the course.
 A TI-83 Plus or TI-84 Plus graphing calculator is required.